 Year of Call: 2001

-Ruth’s government work is predominantly in the areas of tax and trusts: she appeared for HMRC in the Supreme Court appeals in Pitt v Holt and Futter v Futter; and is currently instructed by HMRC in a series of matters on appeal to the Court of Appeal on the application of transfer pricing rules to shareholder transactions and the meaning of ‘loss’ for corporation tax purposes.
+Ruth’s government work is predominantly in the areas of tax and trusts: she appeared for HMRC in the landmark Supreme Court appeals in Pitt v Holt and Futter v Futter; in a series of matters on appeal to the Court of Appeal on the application of transfer pricing rules to shareholder transactions and the meaning of ‘loss’ for corporation tax purposes; and, currently, on a series of tax appeals relating to the validity of remuneration trusts.

 Central Bank of Ecuador v Conticorp SA [2015] UKPC 11; [2016] 1 B.C.L.C.
 26; [2015] Bus.
 L.R.
 D7 Acted in the Privy Council for the defendants to an action brought in the Bahamas by the Central Bank of Ecuador against an Ecuadorian company and its principal shareholders and officers for dishonest assistance in relation to transactions for the transfer to the defendant company of loans and shares in an ecuadorian bank in return for global depository receipts which subsequently proved to be valueless.